Campaigns hosted on our platform must be:

 Lobbying campaigns must benefit "the people" and not favor a certain class, group, business, or industry.

-Lobbying campaigns must be created by individual citizens and not organizations or corporations.
+Lobbying campaigns must be created by individual citizens and not by for-profit organizations or wealthy corporations.

-Each lobbying campaign must have the possibility of a compromise.
+Each lobbying campaign must have the possibility of bipartisanship or a bipartisan compromise.

-Many nonprofit groups already hire lobbyists and have influence on Capitol Hill.
-Campaigns on our platform must be under represented.
+Many nonprofit groups already hire lobbyists and have an influence on Capitol Hill.
+Campaigns on our platform must be underrepresented.

 Our Principles in Action

 How our lobbying campaigns are "For the People"

 We hire an independent contractor to determine if lobbying campaigns submitted on our website meet the criteria of "for the people."
 We use the definition in the Massachusetts State Constitution, Article VII, written by John Adams, which states: “Government is instituted for the common good; for the protection, safety, prosperity and happiness of the people; and not for the profit, honor, or private interest of any one man, family, or class of men.”

 How our lobbying campaigns are "By the People"

-We limit all donations on our platform to $5,000 per person per campaign.
+We limit all donations by individuals on our platform to $5,000 per person per campaign.
 This ensures that all of our campaigns are truly funded "by the people," and it protects us from the influence of large donors.
-Our independent contractor also investigates whether the person submitting the campaign is doing so on behalf of a company or an organization.
-We will not approve a campaign if the person submitting it works in a related industry or at a related government agency.
-The only exception is if the campaign creator works for a federally recognized 501(c)(3) organization.
-We also try to determine, to the best of our ability, that the individual submitting the campaign will not personally or financially benefit from a successful lobbying campaign.
+We also investigate whether the person submitting the campaign is doing so on behalf of a company or a for-profit organization.
+We will not approve a campaign if the person submitting it is a government contractor.
+We also determine, to the best of our ability, that the individual submitting the campaign will not personally or financially benefit from a successful lobbying campaign.

 How our lobbying campaigns remain bipartisan